discopt/cmr/doc/generators.md

   - `-t NUM`    Flip NUM randomly chosen entries over the ternary field.

 If MATRIX is `-`, then the matrix will be read from stdin.
+Formats for matrices are \ref dense-matrix, \ref sparse-matrix.

+## Gurobi Coefficient Matrix ##

+The executable `cmr-extract-gurobi` extracts the coefficient matrix of a mixed-integer program file that can be read by the Gurobi solver.
+It can be called as follows.

+    ./cmr-extract-gurobi [OPTIONS] MIPFILE

+Options:
+  - `-o FORMAT` Format of output matrix; default: `dense`.

+Formats for matrices are \ref dense-matrix, \ref sparse-matrix.
+MIPFILE must refer to a file that Gurobi can read.